arguemore/mental/projectprogress/112924-firstchanges.md

 I want the filter to have the following
 - Recently updated posts / posts that were updated long ago
-- Status
+- Status (Resonates, Discussing, Applicable, Archived)
--   Resonates
--   Discussing
--   Applicable
--   Archived
 - Notes that have logs / notes don't have logs

 ## Each note has a blog of its own